Glanisha/Research-Assistant/README.md

 # Research Assistant Chrome Extension

-A browser extension that helps researchers by providing summarization and topic suggestion features for selected text.
+I originally built this extension to help streamline my own research workflow while working on a paper — constantly switching tabs, summarizing content, jotting down ideas... it got a little chaotic.
+So I made this tool to make things easier, and now it’s available for anyone else who could use a hand with their research.

-## Features
+## What It Does

+This extension is like a lightweight research companion built right into your browser.
+Here’s what it offers:

-- **Text Summarization**: Get concise summaries of selected text
+- **Text Summarization** – Quickly get concise summaries of selected text on any webpage.
-- **Topic Suggestions**: Receive relevant research topics based on selected content
+- **Topic Suggestions** – Get research topic ideas based on the content you highlight.
 - **Notes Management**:
-  - Save research notes locally
+  - Write and save notes directly in the extension
-  - Clear notes with confirmation
+  - Clear notes when needed (with a confirmation prompt)
-  - Export all content to PDF
+  - Export your notes and results to PDF
-- **Persistent Storage**: Notes are saved between sessions
+- **Persistent Storage** – Your notes stay saved between sessions.
-- **Clean Modern UI**: Professional interface with intuitive controls
+- **Clean, Modern UI** – Simple and distraction-free design to help you focus on your work.

 ## Installation

 1. Clone this repository or download the source files
-2. Open Chrome and navigate to `chrome://extensions`
+2. Open Chrome and go to `chrome://extensions`
-3. Enable "Developer mode" (toggle in top right corner)
+3. Enable "Developer mode" using the toggle in the top right corner
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension folder

-## Usage
+## How to Use

 1. Select text on any webpage
-2. Click the extension icon to open the Research Assistant
+2. Click the Research Assistant extension icon
 3. Choose an action:
-   - **Summarize**: Get a summary of the selected text
+   - **Summarize** the selected text
-   - **Suggest Topics**: Get related research topics
+   - **Suggest Topics** related to what you’ve highlighted
-4. Manage your notes:
-   - Type in the notes textarea
+4. Use the notes panel to:
-   - Save notes to local storage
+   - Write and save thoughts
-   - Clear notes when needed
+   - Clear them if needed
-   - Export everything to PDF
+   - Export everything to a PDF for easy access later

 ## Technical Details

 - **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Springboot
+- **Backend**: Spring Boot
 - **Storage**:
   - `localStorage` for persistent notes
-  - `sessionStorage` for current research results
+  - `sessionStorage` for temporary research results
-- **PDF Generation**: Browser print-to-PDF functionality
+- **PDF Export**: Utilizes browser’s print-to-PDF functionality